- Practice letter writing

-- Next, challenge children to tell their own stories using notes and letters between two characters in literature, history, or of their own invention.
-Distribute the student printable, which will help students to plan their work.
+Step 3: Challenge students to tell their own stories using notes and letters between two characters in literature, in history, or of their own invention.
+Distribute the student printable, which will help students plan their work.